lbroudoux/cheese-quizz/README.md

 oc apply -f manifests/vs-cheese-quizz-question-virtualservice-v1-v2-canary.yml -n cheese-quizz
 ```

-Using the hamburger menu on the GUI, you should be able to ubscribe the `Beta Program` and see the new Emmental question appear ;-)
+Using the hamburger menu on the GUI, you should be able to subscribe the `Beta Program` and see the new Emmental question appear ;-)

 <img src="./assets/emmental-quizz.png" width="400">